-A discount rate of 3.50% was used to measure the September 30, 2017 total OPEB Liability.
-A discount rate of 3.10% was used for the beginning of the measurement period.
-These rates are based on the Fidelity 20-Year Municipal GO AA Index - daily rate closest or equal to but not later than the respective measurement dates.
+A discount rate of 3.83% was used to measure the September 30, 2018 total OPEB Liability.
+The rate is based on the Fidelity 20-Year Municipal GO AA Index - daily rate closest or equal to but not later than the respective measurement date.